 A Microsoft Corp. representative said Thursday that “our initial investigation confirmed that most of the information is dated and appears to target older systems.
 It is likely that a vast majority of the disclosed issues are already addressed in modern systems.
 We take security issues very seriously and are continuing a deeper analysis.”

-As for Assange’s offer to work with technology companies, Microsoft said it hasn’t “yet been contacted” and suggested “our preferred method for anyone with knowledge of security issues, including the CIA or WikiLeaks, is to submit details to us at secure@microsoft com.”Although President Donald Trump said “I love WikiLeaks” during last year’s campaign — when it was posting emails stolen from rival Hillary Clinton’s campaign chairman — White House spokesman Sean Spicer told reporters this week that there’s a “massive, massive difference” between the two examples.
+As for Assange’s offer to work with technology companies, Microsoft said it hasn’t “yet been contacted” and suggested “our preferred method for anyone with knowledge of security issues, including the CIA or WikiLeaks, is to submit details to us at [email protected] com.”Although President Donald Trump said “I love WikiLeaks” during last year’s campaign — when it was posting emails stolen from rival Hillary Clinton’s campaign chairman — White House spokesman Sean Spicer told reporters this week that there’s a “massive, massive difference” between the two examples.
 Without confirming the new WikiLeaks documents were genuine, he said, “This should be a major concern to people in terms of the leaks that are coming out, and the desire to get to the bottom of them.”